 From a process perspective, Browns Range was a $70M project comprising of a beneficiation and hydrometallurgical circuit.
 The beneficiation plant consists of a crushing circuit and a wet high-gradient magnetic separation and flotation plant.

 ROM ore is crushed and ground to 63µm.
 Ground ore is then fed to a wet high-gradient magnetic separator to produce a magnetic concentrate rich in xenotime and iron oxide.
-Concentrate then passes through the float circuit to produce total rare earth oxide concentrate, which is thickened and filtered prior to being fed into the hydrometallurgical plant.
+The concentrate then passes through the float circuit to produce total rare earth oxide concentrate, which is thickened and filtered before being fed into the hydrometallurgical plant.

 The hydrometallurgical plant uses sulphation baking, followed by water leach, purification, precipitation to produce a mixed RE carbonate concentrate.
 The concentrate is then to be washed, thickened, filtered and dried to produce a high-purity dysprosium-rich mixed rare earth carbonate.